AmbiqAI/heartkit/docs/quickstart.md

 ## <span class="sk-h2-span">Install HeartKit</span>

-We provide several installation methods including pip, poetry, and Docker.
-Install __HeartKit__ via pip/poetry for the latest stable release or by cloning the GitHub repo for the most up-to-date.
+We provide several installation methods including pip, uv, and Docker.
+Install __HeartKit__ via pip/uv for the latest stable release or by cloning the GitHub repo for the most up-to-date.
 Additionally, a [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) is available and defined in [./.devcontainer](https://github.com/AmbiqAI/heartkit/tree/main/.devcontainer) to run in an isolated Docker environment.

 !!! install

     === "Git clone"

         Clone the repository if you are interested in contributing to the development or wish to experiment with the latest source code.
 After cloning, navigate into the directory and install the package.
-In this mode, Poetry is recommended.
+In this mode, uv is recommended.

         ```bash
         # Clone the repository